dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 ## Discounted Cashflow Model

 As stated previously, _Discounted Cashflow_ involves estimating the present value of a company's _future cash flow_.
-To do this, the _growth rate_ and the _risk_ associated with the asset continuing to deliver certain cashflow must be assessed.
+To do this, the _growth rate_ and the _risk_ associated with the asset must be assessed.

 There are several approaches and combinations with which _cashflow_, _growth_ and _risk_ can be arrived at and used to evaluate an asset.
 The complexity of this approach is due to the nature of various kinds of assets that promise future cashflows.